The Weeknd tour: setlist and ticket details

 She was replaced by Canadian DJ Kaytranada, Swedish singer Snoh Aalegra and American record producer Mike Dean.

-Just Kaytranada and Mike Dean have been the openers for all the dates on the tour so far - and will continue to be for the show in Tampa.
+Just Kaytranada and Mike Dean have been the openers for all the dates on the tour so far - and will continue to be for the show in Miami.

 What is the tour setlist?